 Lynne Perri is IRW’s managing editor and a journalist-in-residence in the School of Communication, where she teaches reporting, journalism ethics, a history of American investigative reporting and visual journalism.
 She is a former deputy managing editor for graphics and photography at USA TODAY, and a former reporter and editor at The Tampa Tribune and Tallahassee Democrat.

 The Post partnership is under the guidance of IRW Senior Editor John Sullivan, who is also on the Washington Post’s investigative staff both as a reporter and as an associate editor.
 Sullivan teaches a graduate practicum inside the Post.

 The PBS FRONTLINE partnership was led by longtime PBS writer-producer Rick Young, also based at IRW with his team, including co-producers Emma Schwartz and Fritz Kramer.
 Young left FRONTLINE after almost 30 years in May 2021.
 Schwartz and Kramer are working on new films.

 Detailed staff biographies can be found on the Our Staff page.

 The Workshop began publishing in the spring of 2009.
-It is modeled on the Children’s Television Workshop, which originally was created to produce “Sesame Street,” but became an incubator and innovator for much of educational television.
-Chuck Lewis has helped to create several news nonprofits domestically since founding IRW, and the Workshop has hosted journalists-in-residents from other countries who have gone on to form nonprofit news organizations in Japan and Australia.
+It is modeled on the Children’s Television Workshop, which originally was created to produce “Sesame Street,” but became an incubator and innovator for much of educational television — as IRW has helped to incubate and encourage the growth of other news nonprofits.

-Illustration by Sam Ward for IRW.
+Illustration by Sam Ward for IRW